-However, I can say from my own experience; I didn’t have that luxury.
-I was in a fixer-upper house with three kids, a hardworking husband, and we were struggling to make ends meet.
-I needed to homestead because of the more self-sufficient we were, the less money we owed.
+However, I can say from my own experience, I didn’t have that luxury.
+I was in a fixer-upper house with 3 kids, a hardworking husband, and we were struggling to make ends meet.
+I needed to homestead because the more self-sufficient we were, the less money we owed.

 2. Create a Plan to Get Out of Debt